TheSpiritXIII/Overmon/README.md

 ## Compiling
 Use `cmake` to compile the project.
 You must have `SFML` installed on your system.

-`Overmon` uses several C++17 features. `CMakeLists.txt` is configured to enable them for GCC and Clang.
+`Overmon` uses several C++17 features.
+As such, the latest compilers are required.
+ - `CMakeLists.txt` is configured to enable C++17 filesystem for GCC and Clang.
+ - On Windows, only Microsoft Visual Studio 2015 is supported.

 ## Usage
 There are various subprojects: